jlchn/deploy-services-as-a-cluster/node-http-server-k8s/README.md

 kubectl exec -it -n kube-system nginx-ingress-controller-57bf9855c8-4kgjm cat /etc/nginx/nginx.con # check ingress-nginx configuration file

 ```

+#### CrashLoopBackOff

+- the app inside the container keeps crashing, to know why, you can check the logs of this pods
+- some type of parameters of the pod or container was configured incorrectly

 ### start minikube inside of China network